The capacity of the eye to see fine detail.

 TLC Surgeon or TLC LASIK Surgeon

 Ophthalmic surgeons who perform LASIK and other vision correction procedures at TLC’s LASIK centers.
-TLC works with highly trained, experienced and skilled surgeons.
+TLC works with highly trained, experienced and skilled laser eye surgeons.
 These surgeons maintain professional independence and exercise independent medical judgment.
 They are not employed by TLC and TLC does not in any way control their medical decisions.

 Uncorrected visual acuity (UCVA)